peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 #### Speaker notes

-Write notes for your slides.
-Embed them in your presentation when needed.
+Write speaker notes for your slides.
+Embed them in your presentation when and where needed.

 *****

 #### Open Source

 DeckDeckGo is open source.
-All the code of our applications and components is available on [Github](http://github.com/deckgo/deckdeckgo).
+All of the code from our applications and components is available on [Github](http://github.com/deckgo/deckdeckgo).

-We encourage companies to adopt this approach but we do understand if you prefer to keep your corporate templates private.
+We encourage companies to adopt this approach, but we do understand if you prefer to keep your corporate templates private.

 *****

 #### Developer Kit

 All public features used by our editor are available as a developer kit.
-Therefore, if you would rather like to prepare your presentation with HTML or Markdown, go for it with `npm init deckeckgo`.
+Therefore, if you would rather prepare your presentation with HTML or Markdown, go for it by using `npm init deckeckgo`.

 *****

 ### Get In Touch

-I hope the above introduction and having given [DeckDeckGo](https://deckdeckgo.com) a try made you curious about our solution for enterprise.
+I hope the above introduction (and giving [DeckDeckGo](https://deckdeckgo.com) a try for yourself) made you curious about our solutions for enterprise clients.
 Get in touch for a tailored discussion about your needs by sending us an [email](mailto:hello@deckdeckgo.com).

 To infinity and beyond